A Discussion with Marie Dennis, Director, Maryknoll Office for Global Concerns

 During the late 1980s, I also returned to studies for a master's degree in moral theology at the Washington Theological Union.
 That was a chance to take my experience and work for social justice and to reflect on them in the light of Catholic social teaching.
 It allowed me to dig deeper into the tradition I am part of.
 It gave me better language for reflections on some complex issues we must deal with.

 How did you become involved in Pax Christi?

-Pax Christi International was not well known in the US, even by Pax Christi USA members.
+Pax Christi International was not well known in the United States, even by Pax Christi USA members.
 It seemed very European, and it was not immediately obvious what the connections were to what we were doing here.

 I came to see more and more the many dimensions and layers of peace.

 Pax Christi has a deep history, and some parts of it work very well.
 I see in it an enormous potential.
 That is why I agreed to run for leadership in the movement.
-In 2007 I was elected President of Pax Christi International, a position I shared with Archbishop Monsengwo from the DRC.
-I was the first lay person and first woman elected to that position since the beginning of Pax Christi 65years ago.
+In 2007 I was elected president of Pax Christi International, a position I shared with Archbishop [Laurent] Monsengwo [Pasinya] from the Democratic Republic of the Congo.
+I was the first layperson and first woman elected to that position since the beginning of Pax Christi 65 years ago.
 This was an important decision by the movement to recognize the role of women and the role of lay members more formally.
-Women have always played a central role but it has been in the background.
-A high level cleric (Msgr.
-Monsengo and now, Bishop Kevin Dowling next) has always been president of Pax Christi.
+Women have always played a central role, but it has been in the background.
+A high-level cleric (Msgr.
+Monsengwo and now, Bishop Kevin Dowling next) has always been president of Pax Christi.
 So three years ago we decided to break the system open, and, deliberately, to say that women would have an equal leadership role in our movement.
-It is also recognition that lay people do faithful and important work for peace.
-The change has important symbolic value and reflects the real life experience of the movement.
+It is also recognition that laypeople do faithful and important work for peace.
+The change has important symbolic value and reflects the real-life experience of the movement.